 - Due to the location, there is very little wind

 Quail Lake is one of the best places to kayak in Colorado Springs.
 The lake is located in town and has easy access for paddling.
-The lake itself is small, but that just makes it easier for paddlers of all levels.
+The lake is small, but that makes it easier for paddlers of all levels.